plotly/plotly.github.io/_posts/plotly2/2016-07-22-how-to-style-your-plot.md

 carouselimageurl: ../static/images/styling-and-customizing-graphs/style-thumb.png
 actioncall: How to Style Your Plots in Plotly 2.0

+otherlang: Know how to program?
+See how to create this in [Python](https://plot.ly/python/#layout-options) or [R](https://plot.ly/r/#layout-options).

 live-graph: <iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~plotly2_demo/57.embed"></iframe>
 live-graph-image:

 steps:
  - title: Getting Started
    sub-steps:
-    - copy: "You've added your data, you've chosen your chart type, but how do you style your plot?"
+    - copy: "You've [added your data](http://help.plot.ly/add-data-to-the-plotly-grid/), you've [chosen your chart type](http://help.plot.ly/tutorials/#basic), but how do you style your plot?"
     - copy: "For this styling tutorial, we'll be looking at different chart types and using various examples.
 If you've chosen a chart type but don't have specific data to work with, click the 'try an example' button to get a sample chart."
       img: "![Getting started](../static/images/styling-and-customizing-graphs/getting-started.gif)"